Motivations of young people volunteering in hospitals

-Helping in Hospital: Guide to high impact volunteering, which will be published online over the next few weeks, captures the learnings and best practices from the hospitals in the programme on setting up and measuring impact volunteering within a hospital setting.
-This will be accompanied by an evaluation report from the hospitals in the programme.
+Our report Helping in Hospitals: Guide to high impact volunteering captures the learnings and best practices from hospitals in the programme on setting up and measuring impact volunteering within a hospital setting.

 NB.
 Photo of young volunteers courtesy of Royal Free London Hospital